joarreola/ETAMessages/README.md

     message.
 Instantiated in PollManager.etaNotification() when ETA == 0
     (or close enough).

-  - MessagesExtension/MobilitySimulator.swift - New file.
+  - MobilitySimulator.swift - New file.
     Simulate iPhone device mobility by updating iCloud record directly.

+    - Reduce step increments to 0.0025 when will jump over destination.

   - MessagesViewController.swift
     Manages the UI implemented in IBACtion functions enable() and poll().
     The mobile user enters the app via the Enable button, the stationary